 It is recommended to wait until the system receives all the required updates.
 They are released not just to annoy you.
 Important bug fixes, closing security breaches, new functions – all these things are vital.
 But when you need to access your PC here and now and have no time to wait – schedule the installation of the update or temporarily disable them.

 Third-party software updates or other actions

 Rarely, malicious programs may cause your computer to reboot.
 In some cases, these reboots are caused by the extremely high CPU/GPU load.
 Such a load may happen when you are infected with coin miner viruses.
-But most of the viruses that are spread nowadays do not have such side effects.
-They are concentrating on making money on you, this or other way.
+But most of the viruses spread nowadays do not have such side effects.
+They are concentrating on making money on you, this or another way.
 And making such disruptions in this “farming” is not the best solution.